All Products

 Time

-Does not transfer any file older than this time.
-Use the UTC format.
+Does not transfer any files modified earlier than the specified time.
+Time format: UTC.
 Default value: off.

 --max-size